 What day is my street sweeping day?

 You can find your sweeping day by looking at the street sweeping schedule.
-If you still have questions, your garbage collector - either Allied Waste or Waste Management - will be happy to answer your questions.
+If you still have questions, your garbage collector - either Allied Waste (republic Services) or Waste Management - will be happy to answer your questions.

 What should I do to get ready for street sweeping day?